fctr-id/okta-mcp-server/examples/iamse.md

 Make sure to replace:
 - `DIR` with the absolute path to your directory
 - `OKTA_API_TOKEN` with your actual Okta API token

-## Future Roadmap

-The Okta MCP Server roadmap focuses on expanding its capabilities:
-- Workflow Automation: Building and managing end-to-end identity workflows with pre-defined guardrails
-- Multi-tenant Support: Managing multiple Okta environments from a single server instance
-- Human-in-the-Loop Workflows: Adding approval mechanisms for sensitive operations
-- Comprehensive Audit Logging: Detailed tracking of all operations and decisions
-- Cross-tool Workflow Integration: Deeper integration with other MCP servers for complex business processes

-## Conclusion

-The Okta MCP Server represents a significant advancement in how AI can be leveraged within Identity and Access Management.
-By implementing the Model Context Protocol for Okta, it enables seamless integration between AI models and your identity infrastructure, maintaining security while providing improved operational capabilities.

-We encourage you to explore the project on GitHub (https://github.com/fctr-id/okta-mcp-server), contribute to its development, and consider how this approach can help your organization more effectively manage identity resources.